The Best Business and Commercial Security Solutions of 2026

 ADT Monitoring Options

 ADT operates 12 monitoring centers across North America, each equipped with backup generators, redundant servers, and multiple communication lines to ensure uninterrupted service.
 This ensures you have access to ADT’s service 24/7.
-ADT even offers exclusive business monitoring features including:
+ADT even offers exclusive commercial monitoring features including:

 - Video escort: With a quick phone call, high-level employees and executives will be monitored via a live video link to ensure their safety as they enter or leave your business.